awsdocs/aws-global-accelerator-dev-guide/doc_source/compliance-validation.md

-# Compliance Validation for AWS Global Accelerator<a name="compliance-validation"></a>
+# Compliance validation for AWS Global Accelerator<a name="compliance-validation"></a>

 Third\-party auditors assess the security and compliance of AWS Global Accelerator as part of multiple AWS compliance programs\.
-These include SOC, PCI, HIPAA, GDPR, and ISO\.
+These include SOC, PCI, HIPAA, GDPR, ISO, and ENS High\.

 For a list of AWS services, including Global Accelerator, in scope of specific compliance programs, see [AWS Services in Scope by Compliance Program](http://aws.amazon.com/compliance/services-in-scope/)\.
 For general information, see [AWS Compliance Programs](http://aws.amazon.com/compliance/programs/)\.